-Not only is this a great year-round brush, but comes in especially handy during spring, when the undercoat is shedding.
+Not only is this a great year-round brush, but comes especially handy during spring, when the under-coat is shedding.
 If you’re curious, here’s the Furminator on Amazon.
-You’ll want the medium version for long haired dogs.
+Plus, you’ll want the medium version for long haired dogs.

 Ryan says he loves it.
-He knew Pembroke Corgis were notorious shedders.
+He knew Pembroke Corgis were notorious shedders, but needed help with the mess.
 The transition of his Corgi’s puppy fur to adult fur was a mess.
 There was hair everywhere and the Furminator saved the day!

 This one seems obvious, but it’s not something many Corgi owners consider.
 When dealing with my own Pembroke Welsh Corgi, the vacuum was my best friend.
 Invest in something that works well and you won’t spend too much time dealing with your little fur ball.

-Though this may not be for everyone, many people recommend the Dyson lightweight Vacuum cleaner.
+Though this may not be for everyone, many people recommend the Dyson lightweight Vacuum.
 Yes, it’s a bit on the pricey side, but people love it.
 It even turns into a vacuum stick for hard to reach places, such as under your couch.

 Always use mild dog shampoo, along with warm water, especially if your dog has sensitive skin.
-Always test the temperature of the water before putting your corgi in.
-The last thing you’ll want is to accidentally hurt them.
+Try to always test the temperature of the water before putting your Corgi in.
+The last thing you’ll want is to accidentally hurt them with scolding-hot water.